 This is a Mead Batwing Sail Glider/Kayak.
 The Mead Company produced Glider Boats, Planes and bikes, since the 1920s.
 This glider is from the 1940s.
 Pictures include the original parts: Batwing Sail, Wood/Canvas Pontoons/ Rigging and toolbox with all the bolts/Misc.
 Hoping to find someone interested in this unique piece of Chicago history.
 Price reduced and seller will consider offers.

 This antique 16' cedar strip canoe made by the Peterborough Canoe company circa 1900 was completely restored in 2018.

 16 Feet circa 1958 The Wright-Built Boat Company

 Murray Wright of Dundee, NY designed and built over 400 of these sail boats between 1940 and 1970.
 There were three models: K-Jr, K-Boat, and K-Sr. This is the K-Boat model number 263.
 She is constructed of western red cedar over white oak ribs, trimmed in mahogany with bronze fittings.
 The 27' sitka spruce mast carries 145 square feet of sail.
 These boats were designed for racing on Keuka Lake between Hammondsport and Penn Yan, NY.
 This boat has been completely restored and is fun to sail.
 Beware, her looks can attract a crowd sometimes.

-This 17 foot, 1930's Dowset Cedar Rowing Skiff, built in Portland Ontario is a fine example of Canadian Craftsmanship.
+This 17 foot, 1930's Dowsett Cedar Rowing Skiff, built in Portland Ontario is a fine example of Canadian craftsmanship.
 The boat has all of it's original fittings intact and in excellent condition.
-Has one pair of oars
+Has one pair of oars.

 22 Feet 1960 Custom Day Sailer